Frequently Asked Questions

 - What are the franchise tax responsibilities of a nonprofit corporation and a limited liability company?

 - Corporations whether profit or nonprofit, are subject to franchise tax until an exemption has been granted.
-A corporation's first (initial) report is due one year and 89 days after the corporation's beginning date.

 - What happens if my corporate charter is forfeited?

 - A corporation whose charter or certificate of authority is forfeited is not eligible for exemption from any state taxes.
 The corporation must reinstate the charter or certificate of authority before receiving a tax exemption.

 Normally, corporations must file all outstanding franchise tax reports, including the public information report, and pay any amounts due before applying for reinstatement of the charter with the Secretary of State.
 But corporations eligible for exemption can file the appropriate application for exemption with the Comptroller's office instead of filing the outstanding franchise tax reports and paying the tax due.

 The Comptroller's office will issue a certificate of tax clearance after making the determination that the corporation is eligible for exemption.
 This certificate must be filed with the Application for Reinstatement with the Secretary of State's office to reinstate the charter or certificate of authority.
 Once the Secretary of State has approved the reinstatement, the corporation should forward a copy of the file-stamped reinstatement to the Comptroller's office.
 We cannot process the application for exemption until we receive proof of reinstatement.

 - Can a homeowners association qualify for exemption from franchise tax?

 - A qualifying nonprofit homeowners' association is exempt from franchise tax.
 To qualify, the association must be a corporation organized and operated primarily to obtain, manage, construct and maintain the property in or of a residential condominium or residential real estate development.
 The owners of individual lots, residences or residential units must control at least 51 percent of the votes.